ethereum/portal-network-specs/beacon-chain/beacon-network.md

 `BeaconState`.
 On finalization, a bridge MUST gossip the `LightClientFinalityUpdate` before the `HistoricalSummariesWithProof` in order for receiving nodes to be able to verify the latter.

 ### Algorithms

-#### Random Gossip

-We use the term *random gossip* to refer to the process through which content is disseminated to a random set DHT nodes.

-The process works as follows:
-- A DHT node is offered piece of content that is specified to be gossiped via random gossip.
-- The node selects a random node from a random bucket and does this for `n` nodes.
-- The node offers the content to the `n` selected nodes.

 #### Validation